greim/json-graphify/readme.md

 ### Main factory function

 This module exports a factory function which creates custom converters based on options you pass to it.
-You can then use a converter to transform JSON objects to graphs.
+You can then use a converter to transform JSON objects to conformant JSON graphs.
 Typically, you'd create separate converters for every different type of object returned from your API.

 ```js